mythaxis/mythaxis.github.io/content/issue-23/Everythings Jake.md

 Matthew pinched the flesh on his forearm and scanned the yard once more, making sure that he was not still asleep in the master bed that was now too large for its purpose.
 Then he went inside, closed and locked the door to 664 Half Pint Loop, and made a beeline to the coffee pot.

+&nbsp;

-Matthew funded the family coffers by working as an IT security consultant for a large bank headquartered in Charlotte.
+{{<glyph>}}M{{</glyph>}}atthew funded the family coffers by working as an IT security consultant for a large bank headquartered in Charlotte.
 The nature of his role afforded him the luxury of working from home most days, which had been particularly helpful ever since the Fords had downsized from a quartet to a power trio.

 Seated at his desk in the office located at the front of the house, Matthew set out to solve the issue of the spontaneous couch consignment that had apparently taken place overnight.
 Returning to sender was not an option, since whoever had made the delivery had not been kind enough to leave a note.
 He briefly considered turning a profit—he did work for a bank, after all—by selling the sofas one by one online, but this was too onerous; he wanted his yard back before the end of the day.